lsrcz/test-deflaker/README.md

 I tried to find projects on GitHub by searching 'flaky' in the issues.
 But most of the projects I found required a long time to run the test suite, so I didn't try to run DeFlaker on them.

+Running on new projects requires only minor modifications to the script and more CPU time, so I think running on a single project for demonstration is reasonable.

 ## The questions
 1. Why are the results of the two scripts so different?
 Why some tests are no longer flaky?
 The only related difference of the two scripts is the `mvn clean`.
 Maybe ninja is not a good example here?
 Perhaps the reason for this phenomenon is that ninja's test suite depends on some external state and `mvn clean` clears it.
 2. What's the default strategy of the current implementation?
 I found that all flaky tests detected by rerun are reported as